 Arrest warrant issued for controversial Central pastor Tony Spell

-CENTRAL - Tony Spell, a local pastor who was cited in recent weeks after he flagrantly defied the state's stay-at-home order, is facing new criminal charges.
+CENTRAL - Tony Spell, a local pastor who was cited in recent weeks after he flagrantly defied the state's stay-at-home order by holding services at Life Tabernacle Church, is facing new criminal charges.

 According to the Central Police Department, Spell is wanted on a charge of aggravated assault related to an incident that happened Sunday.
 Police records confirmed the warrant, but no other details about the alleged crime were immediately available.